RandstormBTC/randstorm/README.md

 <p align="center">
   <img src="RandstormProgram.png" alt="Your Image Description">
 </p>
 From 2011 - 2015 many popular exchanges and websites used BitcoinJS to generate Bitcoin wallets.
 There was an issue with BitcoinJS due to the absence of `window.crypto.random` in many browsers.
-Consequently, this led to entropy being gathered from `Math.random()`.
+This led to entropy being gathered from `Math.random()`.
 Using Math.random() for cryptographic key generation should never be done.
 However, during the 2011-2015 timeframe it was used on all major browsers to generate private keys. <br> <br>

 <p align="center">
   <img src="SecureRandomFunction.png" alt="Your Image Description">